SamGa3/microbiome_reconstruction/README.md

     output_file = "../../results/technical_batch_effect/COAD_selectedTumor_ComBat_batch_correction_corr_plate_id.html"
 )
 ```
-A list of all the correction used in this paper is in scripts/technical_batch_effect/batch_correction_commands.R and can be run altogether:
+A list of all the corrections used in this paper is in scripts/technical_batch_effect/batch_correction_commands.R and can be run altogether:
 ```bash
 ../R-3.6.1/bin/Rscript scripts/technical_batch_effect/batch_correction_commands.R
 ```